-Alumni are a vital part the FWCB Department and its programs.
+Alumni are a vital part of the FWCB Department and its programs.
 Alumni serve as career mentors to current students and help with the transition to professional life.
-They support FWCB students through scholarship donations.
-And, they help promote FWCB by telling friends, neighbors, and colleagues about our educational and research programs.
+They support FWCB students through scholarship donations and they help promote FWCB by telling friends, neighbors, and colleagues about our educational and research programs.

-The annual FWCB Distinguished Alumni Award recognizes an alumnus/alumna who has attained professional distinction in fisheries, wildlife, conservation biology or related field as evidenced by outstanding professional achievement on a state, national, or international level.
-The Distinguished Alumni Award is presented at the Kolshorn Lecture.
+The annual FWCB Distinguished Alumni Award recognizes an alumnus/alumna who has attained professional distinction in fisheries, wildlife, conservation biology or a related field as evidenced by outstanding professional achievement on a state, national, or international level.
+Beginning in 2020, the Distinguished Alumni Award will be presented at the Spring Research Showcase and Awards (April).